fmalk/codeigniter-phpunit/README.md

 ### Hacking CI system files ###

 CodeIgniter 3.x needs fewer hacks than its predecessor.
-In fact, if you use Hook: Display Override (`$hook['display_override']` in *application/config/config.php*), there's no need to hack core files *at all*.
+There's only a few checks to be made, and our `PHPUNIT_TEST` config variable is there to help with that.

-There's only one check to be made, and our `PHPUNIT_TEST` is there to help with that.
-If you do use Hook: Display Override in you application, you can even take that out from `phpunit.xml`.
+In fact, if you use Hook: Display Override (`$hook['display_override']` in `application/config/config.php`), there's no need to hack `system/core/CodeIgniter.php`; and if you don't use PHPUnit's command line arguments, neither `system/core/URI.php`.

 CI will start by autoloading our custom bootstrap file, reading config files, and most importantly, **load your default Controller**, since it has no routing information (no URI or CLI parameters).
 This is actually useful, since this is what makes `$CI =& get_instance()` possible in our tests.